isomerpages/moe-bedoksouthsec/pages/Latest Happenings.md

 Please click [here](/files/Open%20Houses%202023%20RI%20SJI%20and%20Eunoia.pdf) for information on Raffles Institution, SJI and Eunoia!
 JC Open Houses 2023 and [here](/files/2023%20Open%20House%20SchedulePolyJC.pdf) for other JC, Poly, LaSalle & NAFA and Other Institutions 2023 Open House Schedule.
 Click [here](/information-and-links/For-Students/Open-House-2023/) for more information.

+#### Release of 2022 GCE O-Level Examination Results and 2023 Joint Admissions Exercise

 #### Direct School Admission